 Enter your details to join our mobile app waitlist and receive early access to the Bell Direct App.

-Over in Europe on Friday, markets closed higher as earnings reports out in the region were well-received by investors despite ongoing trade uncertainty.
-The STOXX 600 rose 0.35%, Germany’s DAX added 0.8%, the French CAC added 0.45%, and in the UK, the FTSE100 ended the day up 0.1%.
+In Europe on Friday, markets closed higher as investors digested the U.S. EU trade deal and hold higher hopes of a rate cut out of the U.S. in September.
+The STOXX 600 rose 0.5%, Germany’s DAX gained 0.3%, the French CAC climbed 0.4% and, in the UK, the FTSE100 ended the day at another record high, up 0.13%.

 Watch our interview series to get exclusive insights and trading ideas.
 Open a Bell Direct account today.